CESNET/ansible-role-etcd-cluster/README.md

 # perun-etcd-cluster
-Ansible role cesnet.etcd-cluster installs etcd cluster in multi-node configuration, secured with TLS.
+Ansible role cesnet.etcd_cluster installs etcd cluster in multi-node configuration, secured with TLS.

 ## Requirements
 * Debian 12 or above.
-* etcd-cluster group defined

 ### TLS certificates must be present for each node in {{ inventory_hostname }}/etcd:
 * client-ca-cert.pem - Certificate authority of clients, allowed to connect to etcd.